Skip to main content

 Research in organismic and evolutionary biology (OEB) involves studying biological processes that span a continuum from single cells to entire ecosystems, conducting field and laboratory studies that are key to understanding the evolution of organisms, how biodiversity is generated and maintained, how organisms work, and how organisms interact with their environment.

-Organismic and Evolutionary Biology is one of the programs in the Harvard Integrated Life Sciences, which facilitates collaboration and cross-disciplinary research.
+Organismic and evolutionary biology is one of the programs in the Harvard Integrated Life Sciences, which facilitates collaboration and cross-disciplinary research.
 Visit HILS for additional application instructions.

 Research in organismic and evolutionary biology (OEB) involves studying biological processes that span a continuum from single cells to entire ecosystems, conducting field and laboratory studies that are key to understanding the evolution of organisms, how biodiversity is generated and maintained, how organisms work, and how organisms interact with their environment.